pliniewicz/orbital_elements/README.md

 ## By far:
 What it does right now is prints Sun's rectangular geocentric coordinates for 3 dates of observation (for now they are set, working on I/O).
-Now is also capable of handling RADEC direction cosine vector for.
+Now is also capable of handling RADEC direction cosine vector for...

 ## Dependencies
 * astro for astronomical utilities, like Julian days